-Introduction
+COVID-19 – how can plant biotechnology help?

-An outbreak of potentially lethal coronavirus (SARS-CoV-2) in Wuhan, China, has created a global pandemic (COVID-19) that provoked governments across the world to introduce emergency containment and control measures.
-The aim of these measures is to delay the spread of infection, thus reducing the acute pressure on hospital beds, frontline medical staff and resources, and allowing the number of cases to be spread out in order to avoid the collapse of national healthcare systems.
-These tactics also give researchers more time to develop effective testing assays, treatments that reduce the severity of symptoms and resolve infections more quickly, and vaccine candidates to protect the unexposed segment of the population.
-Researchers working on the applications of plants can play a key role during this critical time by using their knowledge and infrastructure as a means to develop and produce new diagnostics and therapeutics, given that plants offer potentially the only platform that can be used to manufacture such reagents at scale in a timeframe of weeks.
-Here, we look at three areas where plants could make major contributions: diagnostic reagents, vaccines and antivirals.
+An outbreak of potentially lethal coronavirus (SARS-CoV-2) in Wuhan, China, in December 2019, has created a pandemic (COVID-19) that provoked governments across the world to introduce emergency containment and control measures.
+The aim of these measures is to delay the spread of infection, thus reducing the acute pressure on hospital beds, frontline medical staff and resources.
+Slowing down the rate of infection and thereby reducing the total number of acute cases at any one time can help to prevent the collapse of national healthcare systems.
+These tactics also give researchers more time to develop effective testing assays to identify carriers, treatments that reduce the severity of symptoms and resolve infections more quickly, and vaccine candidates to protect the unexposed segment of the population.
+Researchers working on the applications of plants can play a key role during this critical time by using their knowledge and infrastructure as a means to develop and produce new diagnostics and therapeutics.
+Indeed, plants may offer the only platform that can be used to manufacture such reagents at scale in a timeframe of weeks, compared to months or even years for cell-based systems.
+Here, we look at three areas where plants could make major contributions: diagnostic reagents to identify infected and recovered individuals, vaccines to prevent infection, and antivirals to treat symptoms.

 Why plants?

 Plants have been used as a platform for the production of diagnostic reagents and pharmaceutical proteins for more than 30 years, an approach often described as molecular farming [1,2].
-Several molecular farming companies specialize in the development of plant-derived proteins as diagnostic reagents, for example Agrenvec (Madrid, Spain), ORF Genetics (Kópavogur, Iceland) and Ventria Bioscience/Invitria (Fort Collins, CO, USA).
+Several molecular farming companies specialize in the development of plant-derived proteins as diagnostic reagents, for example Agrenvec (Madrid, Spain), Diamante (Verona, Italy), ORF Genetics (Kópavogur, Iceland) and Ventria Bioscience/Invitria (Fort Collins, CO, USA).
 Furthermore, multiple products have been tested in clinical trials, with a small number reaching the market as medical devices and, more recently, pharmaceuticals [1,2].
-The pioneers of this field originally considered the main advantages of plants to be economy, scalability and safety because plants can be grown inexpensively on a large scale and do not support the growth of human pathogens [3].
-However, these advantages have generally not been persuasive enough to displace the major production platforms used in the biologics manufacturing industry (the bacterium Escherichia coli and a few other microbes, and various mammalian cell lines) mainly due to the robust regulatory framework that exists for these systems and the historic industry investment in corresponding production technologies [4].
-However, plants have carved a niche in a small number of cases because they produce biologics with favorable glycan configurations [5], because they allow production on a massive scale [6] and, most relevant to the current situation, because when transient expression systems are used they can be scaled up very rapidly to meet sudden and unanticipated demand [7].
-This is ideal for the production of diagnostic reagents, vaccine candidates and antiviral drugs in the face of a rapidly-spreading pandemic disease (Figure 1).
+For example, a chimeric secretory IgA/G produced in transgenic tobacco plants was marketed as a medical device (CaroRX) because it is administered topically, for the prevention of dental caries [3], whereas a recombinant form of the human enzyme glucocerbrosidase produced in carrot cells is marketed as a pharmaceutical (taliglucerase alfa, Elelyso), and is administered by injection in patients with Gaucher’s disease [4].
+The pioneers of molecular farming originally considered the main advantages of plants to be economy, scalability and safety, because plants can be cultivated inexpensively on a large scale and do not support the growth of human pathogens [5].
+However, these advantages have generally not been persuasive enough to displace the major production platforms used in the biologics manufacturing industry.
+These established platforms utilize the bacterium Escherichia coli and a few other microbes, and various mammalian cell lines, mainly due to the robust regulatory framework that exists for these systems and the historic industry investment in corresponding production technologies [6].
+However, plants have carved a niche in a small number of cases because they can produce biologics with favorable glycan configurations (such as taliglucerase alfa) [4, 7], they allow production on a massive scale (as required for HIV microbicides) [8, 9], and – most relevant to the current situation – when transient expression systems are used, they can be scaled up very rapidly to meet sudden and unforeseen demand [10].
+This is ideal for the production of diagnostic reagents, vaccine candidates and antiviral drugs in the face of a rapidly spreading pandemic disease (Figure 1).

 Diagnostic reagents